michaelsinghurse/sales-tax-search/README.md

 the application isn't maintaining state between pages and since the title attribute is ignored by most browsers, I simply pass in an empty object and an empty string, respectively.
-The third argument, `url`, is the relevent one here, and I pass in the value of the anchor element's `href` property.
+The third argument, `url`, is the relevant one here, and I pass in the value of the anchor element's `href` property.
 After doing this, the back and forward buttons work as expected.

 ### Minimizing the Wait for a Map

 Rendering the map at the sales location is a two-step process involving two separate Google Maps API's.
-I first need to call the Google Maps Gecoding API in order to determine the latitude and longitude of the sales location.
+I first need to call the Google Maps Geocoding API in order to determine the latitude and longitude of the sales location.
 I then pass these coordinates to the Google Maps JavaScript API, and it renders a map centered at that location.
 The JavaScript API must be used in